SOLIDSoftworks/Solid.Http/src/Extensions/Json/README.md

     await _client
         .PostAsync("posts")
         // contentType and settings are optional
-        // If settings are omitted, the settings that are specified in the SolidHttpJsonOptions are used.
+        // If settings are omitted, the settings that are specified in the SolidHttpNewtonsoftJsonOptions are used.
         .WithNewtonsoftJsonContent(post, contentType: "application/json", settings: settings)
     ;
     return post;